 The Look-Up Line™ is a warning track extending 40 inches in width around the circumference of the rink.
 The Look-Up Line™ provides players with information that will warn them, 1.
 To keep their heads up in order to prevent head and neck injuries, and 2.
 To be careful not to body check (contact) opposing players from behind.
 The Look-Up Line™ warning track will be colored orange.
 This color will not interfere with any other lines on the hockey surface, and orange is a color universally associated with caution.
 The 40 inch width warning track allows for no overlapping of any face-off dots, lower circles, or hash marks.

+Change is difficult, however when the change keeps athletes safer without negatively impacting play, it is undeniable.
 All of the following sports have made the proper playing surface modifications to help ensure a participants’ safety before hitting a solid object:

 - Additionally it is required that players and coaches stand 5 yards back from the field of play.